dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_5.md

 * How would you approach the universal covering problem for post-PPN?
 * How would you approach the universal covering problem for pre-PPN?
 * How would you approach the universal covering problem for distinct-PPN?
+Justify your answers.

 # Karp-Miller Automaton

-Most of the analysis we did on Petri nets only looks at markings.
+Most of the analyses we did for Petri nets only consider at markings.

 Let us try to reuse some of the theory we developed to also reason about traces of Petri nets.
 In particular, we are going to modify the Karp-Miller tree and turn it into an NFA.